 Collection baskets/bags will not be passed round but there will be a receptacle as you come in and one near the exit for your offerings.

 Newsletters, contact update sheets etc will be available as you come into church, please take what you need and be sure TO TAKE THEM AWAY WITH YOU when you leave.

 Servers: we greatly value your commitment and service but, until we see how the services work out, we cannot accommodate servers on the sanctuary.

-THE CHURCH CAR PARK WILL BE RESERVED FOR DISABLE PARKING.
+THE CHURCH CAR PARK WILL BE RESERVED FOR DISABLED PARKING.

-Please walk to church if possible, due to the new cycle lane on Beaumont Leys Lane parking is very limited!
+Please walk to church if at all possible, due to the new cycle lane on Beaumont Leys Lane parking is very limited!

 Obviously, these arrangements will need many willing volunteers to clean and steward….. if not enough people come forward to help, we will be unable to celebrate public mass.

 If you would like a mass said, please put your intention and contact details on an envelope containing your offering through the office letter box or email your request to the parish office.